Akkatecture/Documentation/content/docs/walkthrough/your_first_commands.md

     - csharp
     - dotnet
 ---
-Let us remind ourselves of some of the business requiremtents for the task that we are trying to do:
+Let us remind ourselves of some of the business requirements for the task that we are trying to do:

 * The bank needs to allow customers to create accounts for free with a non-negative opening balance.
 * The bank needs to allow customers to transfer money between accounts.